 - Companion product.
 Companion products are those that complement the main products.
 They belong to the same niche and relate to the original products.
 For instance, Colgate, famous for its toothpaste, decided to release toothbrushes under its brand name as well.

 - Company expertise.
 This is when a company expands its production and designs a new product under an established name.
-Let’s take Fender, for example, a brand known for its high-quality guitars.
+Let’s take Fender, a brand known for its high-quality guitars.
 It extended its expertise to making earbuds.

 - Transfer of components.
 Sometimes brands try to use the successful elements of their old products in a new one.
 They strive to leverage this element and gain the same success.
 These components are flavor, ingredient, scent, and color.
-For example, Fanta, a brand that produces fruit-flavored carbonated soft drinks.
-It has around 100 flavors worldwide.
+For example, Fanta, a brand that produces fruit-flavored carbonated soft drinks, has around 100 flavors worldwide.

 It’s time to proceed to the differences between brand and line extension.